Tax PlanningReduce Your Tax Liability With Correct Capital's Financial Advisors in Fenton, MO

 • If Married, Filing Jointly or Separately —

-More than 9 out of 10 married couples file jointly.
-It helps couples qualify for a higher standard deduction, as well as a variety of tax credits not available to single filers.
-But, if both spouses have substantial earnings, filing separately may reduce their combined tax liability.
-If one spouse has a lot of medical expenses, it may make sense to file separately to qualify for the 7.5% limit for unreimbursed medical expenses.
+The IRS says that roughly 95% of married couples file jointly.
+It's the only way to get certain tax credits and reductions.
+However, if both spouses have substantial earnings, filing separately may reduce their combined tax liability.
+If one spouse received substantial medical treatment in a given year, it may be preferable to file separately to meet the 7.5% threshold for medical deductions.

 • Non-profit organizations that are religious, scientific, educational, or for the prevention of cruelty to animals and children